liquibase/liquibase-contribute-site/docs/extensions/guides/changelog-formats/index.md

 ## Prerequisites

 Implementing support for additional databases requires an understanding of Java.
-You will be creating classes, overridding methods, and working with inheritance hierarchies.
+You will be creating classes, overriding methods, and working with inheritance hierarchies.

 ## Project Setup